EikeMB/eikemb.github.io/_pages/about.md

 * A program in which the students are taught the extensive knowledge of frontend and backend development as well as learning about computer systems and there hardware. (https://johnabbott.qc.ca/career-programs/computer-science-technology)

+* Recipient of the Dean's List / Honour Roll award for all of six semesters.
+(An award received for having a grade above 80% for the semester without a fail whilst being a full time student).

 2015/16 - 2020/21: Alexander von Humboldt German International School (AvH)